Matt-Mike/SQL-Query-Log/README.md

 FROM table

 # SELECT DISTINCT
-The Distinct keyword can be used to return only distinct values from a column.<br/>
+The DISTINCT keyword can be used to return only distinct values from a column.

 SELECT DISTINCT column FROM table